MurdoMaclachlan/oscr/README.md

 ## Using the latest testing version

-To use the latest testing version, download either the 1.x branch files (0.x is deprecated), extract the archive you have downloaded, and use `pip3 install .` after navigating into the directory the files were extracted to.
+To use the latest testing version, download the 2.x branch files (0.x is deprecated), extract the archive you have downloaded, and use `pip3 install .` after navigating into the directory the files were extracted to.

 ## Additional Help and FAQ